wladpaiva/aibitat/README.md

 - `onInterrupt`: Called when the conversation is interrupted by an agent.
   Generally means the agent has a question or needs help.
 The conversation can be resumed by calling `.continue(feedback)`.
+- `onThinking`: Called when a message is sent to the provider.
+Generally means the provider is thinking and the conversation is waiting for a response.
+  `thinking` status is added to the chat history and gets replaced by either `replied` or `error`.

 ## Contributing